SIZE:

 REGULATIONS:

-The commercial size for oysters is of 76 mm, which takes 4 to 7 years to reach.
+The commercial size for oysters is 76 mm, which takes four to seven years to reach.

 Quebec oyster farmers usually purchase oyster spats in New Brunswick or the United States.
 Attempts are being made for a 100% Quebec production.